Skip to main content

 Inbox

-Central hub for receiving fire safety task assignments, approvals, or document submission notifications.
-In the event of rejecting any approvals, the rejected job will be reflected under items pending resolution within your operatives' inbox on their mobile app.
+Central hub for receiving task assignments, approvals, or document submission notifications.
+In the event of rejecting any approvals, the rejected job will be reflected under items pending resolution within your operatives' inboxes on their mobile app.

 Input types (Materials)

-Defines measurable units for fire safety materials.
+Defines measurable units for materials.
 Onetrace offers the following measurement types: Quantity, Quantity & Diameter, Square Meters, Square Meters (4 Sides), Square Meters (All Sides), Cubic Meters, Linear Meters, Linear Meters & Joint Size, Length & Diameter, Average Side.
+Learn more

 Items pending resolution (Rejections)